mojolicious/mojo/README.md

   * An amazing **real-time web framework**, allowing you to easily grow single file prototypes into well-structured MVC web applications.
+    * Everything you need to build cloud native web applications for state of the art container environments.
     * Powerful out of the box with RESTful routes, plugins, commands, Perl-ish templates, content negotiation, session management, form validation, testing framework, static file server, CGI/[PSGI](http://plackperl.org) detection, first class Unicode support and much more for you to discover.